timmerov/technomancy/README.md

 $ gimp cube.png

-select the top half of the image. filter -> enhance -> sharpen sharpness 50 okay
+select the top half of the image. filter -> enhance -> sharpen. sharpness 50. okay.

-select the bottom half of the image. filter -> enhance -> sharpen sharpness 50 okay
+select the bottom half of the image. filter -> enhance -> sharpen. sharpness 50. okay.

-file -> export as
+file -> export as...
-cube-sharp50.png
+cube-sharp50.png.

 ## spinning world